 The Curious Case of the Longevity of C

-It is the early 1980s and you have been programming in BASIC, FORTRAN, a bit of Pascal and you read in BYTE magazine of a hot new language: C. Want to take bet on it?
-There are only two bookshops in London that stock computer books and just one book on C: K&R. The book is expensive, about a week’s rent for a couple of hundred pages but it is the only way to learn in these pre-Google1 pre-StackOverflow/GitHub2 days.
+It is the early 1980s and you have been programming in BASIC, FORTRAN, a bit of Pascal and you read in BYTE magazine of a hot new language: C. Want to take a bet on it?
+There are only two bookshops in London that stock computer books and just one book on C: K&R. The book is expensive, about a week’s rent for a couple of hundred pages but it is the only way to learn in these pre-Google 1 pre-StackOverflow/GitHub 2 days.

 C is a bare knuckle language and you struggle with dynamic memory allocation, pointer arithmetic, prefix vs postfix increment, operator precedence and all the rest.
-Any non-trivial data structure has to be crafted by hand and useful library code is often distributed on a floppy disks taped to the front of a magazine and machines were unforgiving to program in those days3.
-K&R C was a world where the pre-processor, now reviled, was considered to be a first class solution to many programming problems.
+Any non-trivial data structure has to be crafted by hand.
+Useful library code is often distributed on floppy disks taped to the front of a magazine.
+Furthermore, machines were a lot more unforgiving to program in those days3.
+K&R C was introduced to a world where the pre-processor, now reviled, was considered to be a first class solution to many programming problems.
 Incidentally the pre-processor is so baroque that the standards committee tried to specify its behaviour and gave up.
 If you want an explanation of all the things that the preprocessor is doing I know of only one tool that does this 4.

 As you try to master this radically more powerful language you soon start thinking “at least no one will be writing this kind of code in 2017” (well, to be fair, you probably thought “… in 10 years time.”).
-And yet here we are, it’s 2017 and we find ourselves still working with C.
+And yet here we are, it’s 2017 and we still find ourselves reliant on C.

 Next year will be the 40th anniversary of the first edition of K&R. Just consider the extraordinary advances made in other areas of computing over this period: hardware, networking, user interfaces and all the rest.
 How has C survived almost unscathed?
-To add to the charge sheet there is the disastrously central role that C has played in our ongoing computer security nightmare.5 One standard textbook takes 534 pages to explain secure coding standards in C and as far as I can see the post-Heartbleed Core Infrastructure Initiative is focused exclusively on projects that use C.
+Add to this the disastrously central role that C has played in our ongoing computer security nightmare.5 One standard textbook takes 534 pages to explain secure coding standards in C and as far as I can see the post-Heartbleed Core Infrastructure Initiative is focused exclusively on projects that use C.